The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 Step 1: Drive to the Car Park

-The drive from Muscat to Wadi Shab is around 1.5 hours, making it an easy day trip to take.
+The drive from Muscat to Wadi Shab is around 1.5 hours long, making it an easy day trip to take.
 From Muscat, drive to the Wadi Shab parking lot.
 Simply type in “Wadi Shab Parking” into your Google Maps and it’ll be easy to find — there are clear road directions along the way too.

 Step 2: Take a Boat to the Hiking Trail

-Once you arrive at the car park, make sure to use the bathroom there (open from 7 am to 7 pm) because there won’t be any inside the wadi.
+Once you arrive at the car park, make sure to use the bathroom there (open from 7 am to 7 pm) because there won’t be any toilets inside the wadi.
 Then, to get to the hiking trail that’ll take you to the pools, you’ll need to take a boat.

-The boat ride is around 2 minutes long and costs 1 OMR ($2.60 USD) per person for a return trip.
+The boat ride is around 2 minutes long and costs 1 OMR per person for a return trip.
 It operates from 8 am to 5 pm — make note of this so that you don’t miss the last boat back!

 Step 3: Hike to the Wadi Pools

 Once you get off the boat, you’ll be at the beginning of Wadi Shab’s hiking trail.
-It takes around 45 minutes to hike to the pools, and you’ll be passing by some truly remarkable sights of canyons and blue waters of the wadi.
-Make sure to wear comfortable hiking shoes because you’ll be going through some uneven and slippery surfaces.
+It takes around 45 minutes to hike to the pools, and there are some truly remarkable views of the canyons and wadi along the way.

 🏞 What to do in Wadi Shab